michele1993/michele1993.github.io/_projects/5_project.md

 category: Ongoing
 ---

-Here, I provide a very brief overview of my role in this project.
-At the moment, we are preparing a manuscript for submission to a journal, so I hope I will soon be able to share way more about this exciting project.
+Here, I provide a brief overview of my role in this project.
+We are currently preparing a manuscript for submission to a journal, so I hope I will soon be able to share more information about this exciting project.

 <b> Overview </b>

-In this project I collaborated with experimental neuroscientists to build a computational model of layer 5 (pyramidal) ET and IT neurons during learning of a reward association task in mice.
+In this project, I collaborated with experimental neuroscientists to build a computational model of layer 5 (pyramidal) ET and IT neurons in a reward association task.
-My role requiried designing a computational model that could predict the experimental data.
+My role required designing a computational model that could predict the (mice) experimental data.
-Since the experimental data was based on a stimulus-reward association task, we modeled the value encoding process of the task based on reinforcement learning update rule.
+Since the experimental data involved a stimulus-reward association task, we modelled the value encoding process of the task based on a reinforcement learning update rule.
-This update rule was used to train a (linear) neural network to predict the value of several inputs/stimuli.
+We used this update rule to train a (linear) neural network to predict the value of several input stimuli.
 We refer to this network as the 'value-encoding' network.
-The value-encoding network was combined with a separate convolutional or feedforward auto-encoder model.
+Next, we combined the value-encoding network with a separate convolutional or feedforward auto-encoder model.
-The role of this auto-encoder model was to extract useful latent features, which may help the value-predicting network predict the correct value of each stimulus.
+The role of this auto-encoder model was to extract useful latent features, which may help the value-encoding network predict the correct value of each input stimulus.
-A simplfied diagram of the overall model is provided below,
+A simplified diagram of the overall model is provided below,

 <div class="row">